Castium Revelio: Let’s Get Mysterious!

 We’re feeling decidedly mysterious this week at MuggleNet as we delve into a few wizarding world alumni projects from the realm of espionage and intrigue.
 We’ve got the latest news on the next James Bond film and a new trailer for Men in Black: International, both released just today and starring Ralph Fiennes and Dame Emma Thompson, plus an update on Sir Kenneth Branagh‘s latest Agatha Christie adaptation, Death on the Nile.
 As if that weren’t enough, Daniel Radcliffe was spotted greeting his fans, David Thewlis has been cast in a new film project, and Jason Isaacs is lending his voice to a new Star Trek video game, all in this week’s Casting News!
 Go ahead and read on… we promise we’ll let you keep your memories afterward.
 Castium Revelio!

 Fans out and about in London this week were treated to a surprise when Daniel Radcliffe (Harry Potter) stopped outside of his hotel to greet admirers, sign autographs, and pose for photos.
-His graciousness with fans is one of the bazillion reasons we love him, and you can view a couple of photos below, courtesy of Just Jared Jr.
+His graciousness with fans is one of the bazillion reasons we love him, and you can view a couple of photos at Just Jared Jr.

 Meanwhile, Emma Watson's (Hermione Granger) 2017 live-action version of Disney's Beauty and the Beast is serving as inspiration for a new restaurant at Walt Disney World.
 The Sun says the bar and lounge will be themed around the movie, including a large golden chandelier based on Belle's iconic dress, references to the enchanted rose, a formal library area, and French furnishings.
 We can't wait to be their guest!